-EB-2 NIW processing times are getting faster with USCIS implementing premium processing for EB-2 NIWs during 2022.
-This will cut down the EB-2 NIW processing time from over a year to just 45 calendar days.
+EB-2 NIW processing times are getting faster with USCIS's recent implementation of premium processing.
+This will cuts down the EB-2 NIW processing time from over a year to just 45 calendar days.
 While this does speed up the overall process, green card applications will still depend on the visa bulletin.

 To qualify, you must either have an Advanced Degree or meet three of six “Exceptional Ability” criteria.
 In addition, you must show that you must qualify for the National Interest Waiver (NIW) with evidence that you meet three flexible criteria.